rudaninidhi/saveIt_backend/README.md

 ## Getting Started

-These Instructions Will help you get a copy of the project up and running on your local machine for development and testing purposes.
+These Instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.

 # Terraform AWS EC2 Instance Provisioning